tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 Yagishiro, the first Japanese artist to be released on my personal label, TBKgao, will also be performing!

-His songs are wonderful, blending Vocaloids with hip elements and gently conveying feelings....
+His songs are wonderful, blending Vocaloids with hip elements and gently conveying feelings…

 Can&#x0027;t wait to see what the live show will be like!